ronsala/trivia-trader-backend/README.md

 ```
 bundle install
 rails db:migrate
+rails s
 ```
+Open index.html in the frontend in your browser.

 ### Contributing

 Bug reports and pull requests are welcome on GitHub at <https://github.com/ronsala/trivia-trader>.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.